 If this is the case, you want to verify that the user the Jira integration is configured to run as actually has permissions to browse users in Jira.

-A user can be configured in Jira and have the permission to browse other users left off, that will then cause the integration to fail in properly setting the assignee or reporter since the user does not actually have any type of visibility into who the other users are in the Jira account.
+A user can be configured in Jira without the permission to browse other users.
+In that case, the integration will fail to properly set the assignee or reporter since the user does not actually have any type of visibility into who the other users are in the Jira account.

 - While logged into Jira as the integration user, paste the above into your browser window.

 - Replace the "yourdomain.atlassian.net" part with your Jira domain for either Cloud or Server implementations.

 - Replace the email@example.com with the email address of the user you are trying to assign the issue to.

 - Hit enter.
 If your integration user has proper access, this call should generate a positive result listing out the information on the user in question.